 The Pollination display meets you as you enter the garden and arcs around a large pool.
 The aim of this attractive display is to show the diversity of flower shape and form and the evolutionary adaptations plants use to attract pollinators.

 Bristol and the South West are home to a wide variety of plants, some of which are threatened in the wild.
-From the limestone rocks of the Avon Gorge to the marshlands of the Somerset Levels, this area showcases our flora in all its diversity.
+From the limestone rocks of the Avon Gorge to the marshlands of the Somerset Levels, the local flora and rare native collection showcases our flora in all its diversity.

 Plants first made their way onto land over 500 million years ago and this display charts the most important stages in plant evolution.
 The path acts as a timeline taking you through a sunken dell planted with ferns, monkey puzzle trees, horsetails and the famous Wollemi pine.